eic/eSTARLIGHT_MC_samples/README.md

 Location of generator input files to regenerate eSTARLIGHT samples for simulation campaigns

 list of the files updated for April 2025 simulation campaign

+These input files use the eSTARLIGHT generator: https://github.com/eic/estarlight